-In SPCs/CDFs, once a religious diet has been approved, the FSA shall issue, in duplicate, a special-diet identification card.
+Once a religious diet has been approved, the FSA shall issue, in duplicate, a special-diet identification card.

-This diet-identification card shall contain the following:
+This diet-identification card shall contain the following information:

-- 1. Detainee name and A-number
+- a. detainee name and A-number;

-- 2. Type of religious diet prescribed
+- b. type of religious diet prescribed;

-- 3. Expiration date, within 90 days
+- c. expiration date, within 90 days; and

-- 4. Signature of the FSA
+- d. signature of the FSA.

-The FSA shall contact the appropriate individual or department to obtain a photo of the detainee and attach the photo to the identification card.
-The FSA shall issue that the food service department receives one copy of the special-diet identification card.
-The second identification card shall be issued to the detainee who, at every meal, must present the card to the cook on duty.
-The second copy of the consultation sheet shall be filed in the detainee's Detention File.
+The FSA shall contact the appropriate individual or department to obtain a photo of the detainee, and shall attach the photo to the identification card.
+The FSA shall ensure that the food service department receives one copy of the special-diet identification card.
+The second identification card shall be issued to the detainee who, at every meal, must present the card to the CS on duty.
+The second copy of the consultation sheet shall be filed in the detainee's detention file.

-At any time a detainee on a religious diet refuses a meal and/or accepts the regular mainline meal in place of the religious meal, the cook on duty shall notify the FSA in writing.
+Any time a detainee on a religious diet refuses a meal and/or accepts the regular mainline meal in place of the religious meal, the cook on duty shall notify the FSA in writing.